 Option Description

 true The HTTP port is enabled.

+- OR -

+HTTP redirection to HTTPS is enabled.

 false The HTTP port is disabled.

+- OR -

+HTTP redirection to HTTPS is disabled.

 Setting the HTTPS Port

 The commands used to configure the HTTPS port settings begin with network services https.